Setting up the GISCARTA platform

 To enable the widget, click on the corresponding icon on the map.
 Once the widget opens, a timeline with additional buttons appears on the map (see Figure 3).
 When using the widget, the user can change the layers on which the timeline is based, change the time step and the time scale.
 Once the settings are configured, the user can switch between dates and enable automatic consecutive date change by pressing the "Play" button.

-Widget customization
+Widget settings

-In the widget settings (see Figure 1) you can select a service for building routes and isochrones (GISCarta's source currently available).
+In the widget settings (see Figure 1) you can select a service for building routes and isochrones (GISCARTA's source currently available).

 Widget description